anno-mods/AnnoMapEditor/README.md

   If you have too many pool islands, the game will just omit the remaining ones.

   Keep in mind, third party and pirate slots may turn into small islands depending on game settings.

-Have a look at the [Modding Guide](https://github.com/anno-mods/modding-guide) if you need help how to create more complex map mods or even new sessions.

 ## Roadmap